The Standard Model: The Gauge Principle

 Since we wish to propose the $SU_f(3)$ family gauge theory as a way to understand why there are three generations, it requires all additional particles, i.e., (eight) gauge bosons and (four) residual family Higgs, very massive.
 In the proposal of Hwang and Yan \cite{HwangYan}, we would have one Standard-Model Higgs field $\Phi(1,2)$, one complex family Higgs triplet $\Phi(3,1)$, and another family triplet-doublet complex scalar fields $\Phi(3,2)$.
-Amazingly enough \cite{Hwang12}, two neutral complex triplets, $\Phi(3,1)$ and $\Phi^0(3,2)$ would indeed undergo the desired Higgs mechanism and the three charged scalar fields would remain massive, i.e. there is no spontaneous symmetry breaking (SSB) in the charged Higgs sector.
+Amazingly enough, two neutral complex triplets, $\Phi(3,1)$ and $\Phi^0(3,2)$ would indeed undergo the desired Higgs mechanism and the three charged scalar fields would remain massive, i.e. there is no spontaneous symmetry breaking (SSB) in the charged Higgs sector.

-So far, we have decided on the basic units - those left-handed and right-handed quarks and leptons; the gauge group is chosen to be $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$.
+So far, we have decided on the basic units of matter - those left-handed and right-handed objects (quarks or leptons); the gauge group is chosen to be $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$.
+As we said, we live in the quantum 4-dimensional Minkowski space-time with, {\it via the gauge principle,} the force-fields gauge-group structure $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ built-in from the very beginning.
+This is the "background" of everything, i.e., the lepton world and the quark world.
 For notations, we use Wu and Hwang \cite{Book}.

+The gauge symmetry $SU_L(2) \times U(1) \times SU_f(3)$ applies to the lepton world, since the lepton world does not recognize the strong interaction $SU_c(3)$.
+The gauge symmetry $SU_c(3) \times SU_L(2) \times U(1)$ applies to the quark world, and the "quark" group $SU_Q(3)$ (which is not a gauge symmetry) leaves the mixing heavily among the three "generations" of quarks.
+Note that one $SU(3)$ is enough but two of them would be too much, as far as the gauge principle is concerned. {\it Thus, the deep mystery can be resolved by introducing the "quark" group $SU_Q(3)$, used to be called "the flavor $SU(3)$ symmetry".
+The quark entities are members of this group.}